 This ruling is in full effect as of January 2017.
 Honey bees will now be treated a lot more like animals, and will be under veterinary care.
 While the transition will be difficult for many beekeepers, it will have some positive effects.
 First, this will protect our antibiotics.
 This is important for our own health, but also for the health of our bees.
 We are already seeing resistance to antibiotics, meaning that some of the treatments are no longer useful.
 More judicious use will make the treatments we have available for longer and will help future beekeepers.
 Second, as veterinarians are trained on honey bee diseases, there will be many more individuals who can diagnose, advise, and understand honey bee diseases.
 The more people who understand bee diseases, the better we can prevent and cure them, promoting better health for our bees.

-Veterinarians who are interested in getting on our mailing list to receive information on trainings can sign up here.
+Veterinarians who are interested in receiving information on trainings can sign up for our mailing list.

-Others who are interested in updates to this issue and other pollinator related issues can sign up for MSU pollinators and pollination newsletter - click here, and select "pollinators and pollination."
+Others who are interested in updates to this issue and other pollinator related issues can sign up for the MSU pollinators and pollination newsletter and select "pollinators and pollination."